clarissalabrum/math4610-1/chapter01/examples.md

 computing approximate solutions of different problems.
 Some of the basic problems that need to be overcome are contained in the following list of examples.

-Example 1. **Question from the Boss - "Can you write a code to solve the problem?"**
+Example **Question from the Boss - "Can you write a code to solve the problem?"**

+The first step in trying to write a code to solve a mathematical problem is to determine if this is even possible.
+There are a number of issues that come up in the process of translating the problem into computer code.

+1. From a mathematical point of view, does the mathematical problem have an analytic solution.
+For example, suppose the mathematical problem is a differential equation modeling fluid flow in a river system.
+If a theorem exists that guarantees a unique solution exists, the goal of writing a code is to end up with results that match or approximate the exact solution to the problem.
+In most cases, even when it is known a solution exists, it may be impossible to write the solution out easily.
+   One example is in the solution of the nonlinear conservation laws that are modeled by nonlinear partial differential equations.
+In many cases, theorems can be provided to guarantee the existence and uniqueness of solutions, but a method for
+   constructing solutions may not be available.
+So, it might be necessary to settle for an approximate solution determined by a computer code.
-Something about the tractabiliy of the problem....
+2. Something about the tractabiliy of the problem....
 Resource limitations and cost of the equipment to run the code...
+3. Something about errors in code that make the approximation unreliable... numerical analysis versus coding....

 Example 2. **Question from the Boss - "Are you sure your code works?"**